Vyral/base-template/_posts/2019-05-06-is-your-listing-being-held-back-by-its-outdated-features.md

 {% include pullquote.html %}

 **2\.
-Sun rooms.** Many sun rooms aren’t properly constructed, and can therefore detract from a home’s value instead of adding to it.
-And sun rooms that are well built may still not be desirable in the eyes of today’s buyers, given the high level of upkeep they require.&nbsp;
+Sunrooms.** Many sun rooms aren’t properly constructed and can therefore detract from a home’s value instead of adding to it.
+And sunrooms that are well built may still not be desirable in the eyes of today’s buyers, given the high level of upkeep they require.

 **3\.
 Carpet.** Especially on a home’s main level, buyers today much prefer LVT or laminate flooring.
-These flooring options are easier to clean, making them preferable for buyers with pets, and offer a look that’s more in line with the modern homeowner’s aesthetic.&nbsp;
+These flooring options are easier to clean, making them preferable for buyers with pets and offer a look that’s more in line with the modern homeowner’s aesthetic.

 **4\.
 Outdoor fireplaces.** Many buyers would prefer to have the extra outdoor space than to have this feature already installed, especially if they never plan to use it.